arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/functional-sequences-of-learning-interactions/schedules-of-reinforcement-and-punishment/the-move-from-continuous-to-intermittent-schedules-of-consequences.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "The move from continuous to intermittent schedules of consequences "
+title: 'The move from continuous to intermittent schedules of consequences '
-nav_order: Themovefromcontinuoustointermittentschedulesofconsequences
-has_children: false
 ---
 # The move from continuous to intermittent schedules of consequences